 The I-74 Mississippi River crossing is a vital interstate connection facilitating the movement of people, goods and services across a major waterway between Iowa and Illinois.
-The new signature arch bridge will replace the existing, obsolete suspension bridges which carry an estimated 80,000 vehicles per day.
+So, when the existing bridge could no longer adequately serve growing traffic volumes, regional partners including the Iowa Department of Transportation and Illinois Department of Transportation set out to provide a solution that would not only carry the estimated 80,000 vehicles per day, but serve as a signature structure for the region.

 Location: Mississippi River between Bettendorf, IA and Moline, IL